meilisearch/documentation/references/search.md

 | **timeout_ms**            | maximum response time                              | 30 ms         |
 | **matches**               | whether to return the raw matches or not           | false         |

+> `filters` parameter is a sequence of key-values where each key and value, and each pair of key-values are all separated by `:`, .e.g: `filters=first_name:John:last_name:Lakeman`

 ### Example

 ```bash